orasik/orasik.github.io/content/posts/10-things-you-need-to-know-about-GPT-3.md

 By now, you might think that this is overwhelming, but the reality is `you are not alone`.
 There is a slack channel for members where you can ask questions, share ideas, ask the support team and even share your app when you're ready to go live.

-### 8. There are some restrictions.
-Not every app idea will be approved.
+### 8. There are some restrictions, not every app will be approved.

 There are some restrictions for apps that are considered high-risk.
 For instance, you cannot make apps that send automatically to social media without a human in the middle.